ctessier/nova-advanced-image-field/README.md

 AdvancedImage::make('Photo')->webp(),
 ```

-_Note: PHP must be compiled in with `--enable-exif` to use this method.
-Windows users must also have the mbstring extension enabled.
-See [the Intervention Image documentation](https://image.intervention.io/v2/api/orientate) for more details._
+_Note: For WebP support GD driver must be used with PHP 5 >= 5.5.0 or PHP 7 in order to use imagewebp().
+If Imagick is used, it must be compiled with libwebp for WebP support._

 ### `quality(int $quality)`